 Elephant Trekking

 Alternatives to elephant trekking are now becoming quite popular in Northern Thailand, they are being highly recommended and highly publicized.
-These alternatives include elephant rescue and conservation centers, elephants abused and neglected by commercial owners, (including trekking centers) are often taken into their care.
+These alternatives include elephant rescue and conservation centers, and places like Elephant Jungle Sanctuary in Pattaya where you can interact with elephants without riding them.

 Thailand’s Elephant Shows

 The Asian Elephant is a very versatile and intelligent creature, this intelligence, versatility, and even its amazing agility can be seen at “elephant shows” such as the one at Nong Nooch Gardens in Pattaya.
-Elephants can be seen performing incredible acts of agility such as riding tricycles or balancing on their 2 front and legs.
-Elephants are no slouches in the sporting arena either, they are adept with a basketball or a football, they can use their trunk to throw a basketball with incredible accuracy.
+Elephants can be seen performing incredible acts of agility such as riding tricycles or balancing on their two front and legs, they can use their trunk to throw a basketball with incredible accuracy.
+However, welfare concerns have made them a somewhat controversial spectacle.

 While the fate of Thailand’s wild elephant herds is at the mercy of mankind, bureaucracy, and government influence, the versatility of the Asian Elephant has seen its domestic role change with circumstance and demand.
 As the plight of Thailand’s elephants attracts more media coverage there might once again be a change of circumstance, and hopefully, for the elephant, it will be a better circumstance.